rrwbec/humans-in-the-loop/assets/notes/reasoning.md

 * The typical process for boarding an aircraft
 * That time you accidentally threw a ball though Mr Smith's window
-* We way that rain drops flow down a window
+* The way that rain drops flow down a window
 * The main events of your childhood
 * The sensations of a cold drink on a hot day
 * Ideas about the future of humanity